Deadline for applications: 6pm on Monday 6 October 2003

 The Live Art Development Agency is committed to responding to the complex needs of a diverse city and, in its schemes and initiatives, aims to enhance the involvement of artists and the public regardless of age, sex, race, disability, sexual orientation or education.

-The Live Art Development Agency is a small organisation with two part time staff, Lois Keidan and Daniel Brine.
+The Live Art Development Agency is a small organisation with two staff, Lois Keidan and Daniel Brine.
 All other personnel are employed on a freelance or project basis and the Live Art Development Agency aspires to be an equal opportunities employer in all recruitment and selection procedures.

 The questionnaire asks for statistical information only.
 We will not use the information you provide here in assessment and will detach it from your application.